September 8, 1941 The New York Times Cyrus I. Sulzberger

 were Germans.
 The republic covers some 10,329 square miles, about three-fourths lying on the left

-manifesto when the population was so much less than today that the government was concerned
+the population was so much less than today that the government was concerned about the development

 Between 1930 and 1937, Russian Germans lost another quarter of their population through murder,